syncfusion-content/maui-docs/MAUI/DataGrid/Grouping.md

 ![DataGrid with template](Images\Grouping\maui-datagrid-template.gif)

-## Customize Group Icon with template Selector
+## Load group icon through template selector

-By default , the SfDatagrid loads two different paths for denoting the group expanded and collapsed state.
-The group icon can be Customized by the [sfDataGrid.GroupExpandCollapseTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_GroupExpandCollapseTemplate) property.
-When loading as a template Selector, you have the ability to load multiple templates that indicates the expanded and collapsed states of the groups.
-Refer to the following code snippet for using template selector:
+When choosing a `GroupExpandCollapseTemplate` as a DataTemplateSelector, you have the option to supply distinct templates for both the expanded and collapsed states of the group

 {% tabs %}